Fort Lee Driving under the Influence of Drugs (DUI) Defense Attorneys

 An experienced DUI lawyer may be able to challenge the State’s findings in your case.
 A Drug Recognition Expert (DRE) is basically just a law enforcement officer who has taken a class.
 A DRE is not a doctor, and his or her testimony and report is subject to attack by cross-examination in court.

-Call The Tormey Law Firm for a Free Consultation with an Experienced DUI Lawyer
+Call for a Free Consultation Experienced Drug DUI Lawyer in Bergen

 Everyone makes mistakes.
 Do not let one mistake ruin your life.
 A conviction for a drug DUI in New Jersey can have serious implications, including jail time.
 A conviction can also damage your personal relationships, causing great embarrassment to your family and those you love.
 An experienced DUI lawyer can help you fight your DUI charges and avoid the most serious consequences.
 For additional information or assistance with your DUI case, contact our Hackensack offices at (201)-330-4979.
 You can also fill out our online contact form to schedule a free consultation about your case.